jwhitham/x86determiniser/README.md

 useful as a way to debug and analyse any program, not necessarily one requiring deterministic execution.

+Initially x86determiniser only supported 32-bit code but it now supports both 32-bit and 64-bit programs via two different entry points: x86determiniser.exe (32-bit) and x64determiniser.exe (64-bit).

 # Limitations

 x86determiniser is unlikely to be very fast.
 There is a lot of context switching.
 There is nothing like QEMU or valgrind's system for JIT translation of machine code.
-It is however faster than single-stepping.
+It is much faster than single-stepping, though I recognise that this is a low barrier.

 The interpreter will work with 32-bit and 64-bit x86 code.
 It uses the Zydis x86 disassembler.
 It has only been tested with code compiled with GCC.

-The interpreter can be trivially extended to produce a trace of executed instructions, register values, memory accesses and so forth.
+The interpreter can be trivially extended to produce other traces.

 # Licensing and credits

-Aside from the Zydis disassembler, the code is copyright (c) 2015-2019 by Jack Whitham.
+Aside from the Zydis disassembler, the code is copyright (c) 2015-2020 by Jack Whitham.

 x86determiniser has been relicenced under the MIT License (same as Zydis) so that non-GPL software may be linked to it and distributed.